 Then after they push the shutter button on the camera to take the photo, have them shine the light on your face – but only for a moment!
 A split second is enough for the camera to capture your lit face without messing up the lighting of the rest of the photo.

 If the northern lights are incredibly bright, you might be able to catch them on video mode on your phone or camera.
 But if you’ve taken videos at night you know that they turn out super grainy.

 An exception is if you have a camera with incredibly high ISO options.
 I recently bought the Sony A 7S III for exactly this purpose, and it does take incredible videos of the northern lights (you can see my videos here).
 But most other cameras don’t have as good low light capabilities in video.

 If you want cleaner video footage that looks as good as your photos, well, use photos!

-Instead of trying to film the northern lights, I always take sets of photos that I can later stitch together into a time lapse.
+Before getting my new camera, instead of trying to film the northern lights, I would always take sets of photos that I could later stitch together into a time lapse.